alextok/dbsc-discussions/README.md

 # Open topics

+1. Binding statement Format - String is preferred, as we want to keep the format open to allow for platform-specific optimizations.
+Since nonce is necessary to be validated, the diagrams are updated to reflect this, allowing open format for strings.
+Owners: Sameera/Kristian to close this with the broader group.

+1. Chromium contribution for DBSC - Outline the new work needed to support enterprise DBSC.
+   Owners: Sameera

 1. Discuss local key helper specifics - installation, invocation, details across platforms.

-1. Should we stick to `nonce` as a uniform term and replace `challenge`?
+Unmanaged?
+Managed?
+   How the local key helper is deployed?
+Concrete details?
+Special/trusted by default Local Key helpers (Part of OS or Browser).
+   Owners: Sasha for Windows, Olga for Mac, Kristian/Amit for Android - original proposal for deployment, original proposal for special local key helpers.

 1. We need to cover case when RP == IDP, they provide nonce, and able to use optimized flow.
+The flow is available now, can folks review and approve it?

    Owners: Sasha & Sameera

 1. We need to publish this spec on DBSC publicly, to get public feedback.
 We need define API parameters very precisely, like an API.

    Owners: Sameera & Kristian

 1. Can we open this meeting for other industry leaders?
 After spec publishing.

    Owners: Sameera & Kristian.

 1. Coordinate a session to discuss the feasibility of implementing the attestation API on Android, to be able to implement on android and later iOS.
 An Android should have some security enclave, that enforces isolation from admin on the primary os.